Temple Garden Chambers is a leading common law set based in London and The Hague.

 If you have to leave us at the end of pupillage, you will normally be able to stay on after October and practice for a reasonable period until you are able to find a position elsewhere (called ‘squatting’).
 Of the few pupils we have not taken on over recent years, each has found a tenancy elsewhere at the Bar with other sets of chambers.

 We believe that the profession should be representative of society as a whole.
-We are committed to improving access to the Bar for those from non-traditional backgrounds and increasing the representation of under-represented groups.
+We are committed to improving access to the Bar for those from under-represented groups.
 Temple Garden Chambers is committed to promoting equality and diversity within Chambers and at the Bar.
 We take a proactive approach going beyond our obligations under the Equality and Diversity Rules of the BSB Handbook.

 Chambers takes its commitment to equality and diversity very seriously and all recruitment decisions are made in accordance with our Equality and Diversity policy.
 In relation to pupillage applications: